Signs you're being watched at work

 How to protect your privacy at the workplace?

-With the abundance of task manager and monitoring software, you cannot be 100% sure about your privacy even when working from home.
+With the abundance of task managers and monitoring software, you cannot be 100% sure about your privacy even when working from home.
+Only federal workers should be subject to monitoring.
+However, personal activities should remain private on other devices, including your browsing history.
 Use these tips to protect your privacy and save yourself from the negative consequences of monitoring:

 Assume that your actions are always monitored